Postgraduate Diploma Course in Indian Aesthetics | Postgraduate Certificate Course in Indian Aesthetics

 Please read the Terms and Conditions carefully before registering.

-Thank you for your overwhelming response, our seats for PG Diploma is now closed.
-However the seats to the certificate are still open.
+Thank you everyone for your overwhelming response and support.
+The Diploma seats are now closed.
+Registrations to certificate are still open.

 Duration